 Approved methods undergo rigorous, systematic scientific scrutiny to ensure they are highly credible and defensible—and can be used with confidence by industry, regulatory agencies, research organizations, testing laboratories, and academic institutions.

-OMA methods are recognized in the U.S. Code of Federal Regulations and are legally defensible in court worldwide.
+The U.S. Code of Federal Regulations recognizes OMA methods, and they are legally defensible in court worldwide.

 The program evaluates:

 AOAC periodically issues Calls for Methods.
 Methods developers may also submit sole source/individual methods for methods not associated with an open Call for Methods.
 The AOAC OMA Program also reviews candidate methods previously certified through the Performance Tested Methods program.

 The program includes two levels of evaluation:

 Convening experts first evaluate First Action Official MethodsSM to develop voluntary consensus standards.
 The methods are then subject to collective expert judgment of methods using the adopted standards.
 Expert Review Panels review all AOAC Official MethodsSM for First Action AOAC Official Methods of AnalysisSM status, continuance, repeal, and/or to recommend for AOAC Final Action Official Methods status.